ph: 909-652-6428

 3) Photograph tufa formations.
 CIRCLE on photo.

-4) Photograph at least three markers showing shrinking lake levels.
+4) Photograph at least three DIFFERENT evidences showing shrinking lake levels.
+Cannot be the same markers.
 CIRCLE on photo.

 STOP #8